Vladimir Konstantinov: Retirement

 Konstantinov's jersey #16 has not been officially retired by the Red Wings.
-However, out of respect for Konstantinov, no player has been given the number since.
+However, out of respect for him, no player has been given the number since his last game.
 In 1999, newly acquired Pat Verbeek, who had worn #16 for much of his career, switched to #15.
 A similar situation occurred in 2001 when the Red Wings signed Brett Hull, who had worn #16 for the bulk of his career with the St. Louis Blues and Dallas Stars; Hull switched to #17.
 Drafted prospect Xavier Ouellet, who had worn #16 as a member of the Grand Rapids Griffins, switched to #61 for the Red Wings.

-The Red Wings kept his locker set up for him through the 97-98 season, although he would never be capable of playing hockey again.
+The Red Wings kept his locker set up for him through the 1997–1998 season, although he would never be capable of playing hockey again.
 A rock engraved with "Believe" sat in his place.

 Konstantinov's condition has improved considerably since his accident.
 While he still has trouble speaking and walking, he has been seen several times a season watching Red Wings games from a private box in Detroit.
-In a profile with the NHL, Vladimir's wife Irina noted that injuries to his brain were in part to the left frontal lobe; she said that Vladimir "can’t process idealistic feelings about life, like love of country or happiness that his child is graduating.
+In a profile with the NHL, Vladimir's wife Irina noted that injuries to his brain were in part to the left frontal lobe; she said that Vladimir "can't process idealistic feelings about life, like love of country or happiness that his child is graduating.
 Everything for him is matter of fact."

 Konstantinov returned to the ice at Joe Louis Arena, helped by a walker, for the pre-game number retirement ceremony for Steve Yzerman on January 2, 2007.

 At the 2014 NHL Winter Classic, Konstantinov was helped onto the ice for a rare Russian Five reunion with his former teammates Sergei Fedorov, Viacheslav Fetisov, Vyacheslav Kozlov and Igor Larionov.

 On March 6, 2014, he was in attendance at the retirement of former teammate Nicklas Lidström's number.

 On December 27, 2016, he was in attendance along with 29 other members of the 1997 Stanley Cup winning Red Wings team and former coach Scotty Bowman to celebrate the 20th anniversary of the 1997 Stanley Cup championship team.

 Konstantinov was present for the final game at Joe Louis Arena, participating with multiple other Red Wings legends in the post-game ceremony.